The New York Times

 Statute of Limitations

-In California, child sexual abuse lawsuits must generally be brought before a victim’s 26th birthday.
-However, the statute of limitations on child sexual abuse has a major loophole based on discovery of the injury.
+In California, the statute of limitations on child sexual abuse has a major loophole based on discovery of the injury.
 It allows civil suits to be brought within three years of the date on which the victim discovered, or should have discovered, that his or her psychological injury, occurring after reaching age 18, was caused by childhood sexual abuse.
 The rule is designed to permit those who have repressed memories of abuse to sue for damages after those memories have been recovered, often through therapy.

-If you or your child has been the victim of sexual abuse, please contact the passionate San Jose personal injury attorneys at Corsiglia, McMahon & Allard, L.L.P. for a free initial consultation.
+If you or your child has been the victim of sexual abuse, please contact the legal team at Cerri, Boskovich & Allard for a free initial consultation.

 Client Reviews